fbpx

-With the help of the Italian culinary team at San Diego’s Cesarina restaurant, we’ve compiled a list of must-eat Italian pastries, frozen treats, and other authentic Italian desserts to search out when you travel to Italy.
+With the help of the Italian culinary team at San Diego’s Cesarina restaurant, we’ve compiled a list of must-eat Italian pastries, frozen treats, and other classic Italian desserts to search out when you travel to Italy.

 13 Classic Italian Desserts To Know